Kachielite/movie-app/README.md

 - **Infinite Scroll:** Designing the infinite scroll feature was a very challenging and rewarding experience, as it greatly enhanced the user experience by providing continuous content without the need for pagination.

-- **Tailwind CSS:** Adopting Tailwind CSS simplified our styling process and enabled us to create a visually appealing user interface with minimal effort.
+- **Tailwind CSS:** Adopting Tailwind CSS simplified our styling process and enabled me to create a visually appealing user interface with minimal effort.

 I am proud of the final product and hope that Movie Planet will bring joy and entertainment to its users.
 As I continue to